Professional Governance Act

 - Engineering and geoscience firms will become regulated, bringing BC in line with the rest of Canada.

 - Continuing education reporting will be mandatory, requiring registrants to complete 60 hours on a 3-year rolling average.

 - Registrants will need to verify their area of practice annually and keep their contact information up-to-date.

 - The PGA also introduces broad changes to Engineers and Geoscientists BC’s governance structure, including nomination and election processes and the composition of Council.

-While most changes will be introduced immediately in November, including the updated Code of Ethics for registrants, other changes will come into effect in 2021.
+While most changes will be introduced immediately once the legislation is in force, including the updated Code of Ethics for registrants, other changes will come into effect in 2021.